geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 Enable Global Services
 ''''''''''''''''''''''

 When enabled, allows access to both global services and :ref:`virtual services <virtual_services>`.
 When disabled, clients will only be able to access virtual services.
-Disabling is useful if GeoServer is hosting a large amount of layers and you want to ensure that client always request limited layer lists.
+Disabling is useful if GeoServer is hosting a large number of layers and you want to ensure that client always request limited layer lists.
 Disabling is also useful for security reasons.

 .. _config_globalsettings_stored_queries: